 Got a little racing-car fanatic on your hands?
-Make plans to attend the Chevrolet Detroit Belle Isle Grand Prix June 1-3, 2018 at the Raceway at Belle Isle Park road course for three days of action-packed fun.
+Make plans to attend the Chevrolet Detroit Belle Isle Grand Prix May 31-June 2, 2019, at the Raceway at Belle Isle Park for three days of action-packed fun.

-Opening day – Friday June 2 – is free of charge, courtesy of Comerica Bank.
-Guests have access to seating in all grandstands and the Fifth Third Bank Paddock.
+Opening day – Friday May 31 – is free of charge, courtesy of Comerica Bank.
+Guests have access to seating in all grandstands.

-Cheer on your favorite drivers with your little one during the seven races taking place on the 2.3-mile race track throughout the weekend.
-These races feature some top-of-the-line cars from the Verizon Indycar series, the Trans Am series and more.
+Cheer on your favorite drivers with your little one during the seven races taking place on the 2.35-mile race track throughout the weekend.
+These races feature some top-of-the-line cars from the NTT Indycar series, the Trans Am series and more.

 Be sure to bring kids to the Meijer Fan Zone, which is known for fun family-friendly activities like giant Jenga and Bubble Soccer; plus chances to meet some local athletes.

-Catch a break from the action in the Bud Light Beer Garden and food court, featuring the Taste of Detroit and local food trucks.
-And, in between races, check out the art fair and live entertainment by the Drew Hale Band, Weekend Adventure, David Nail and many others.
+Catch a break from the action in the Bud Light Food Court and Beer Garden, featuring the Taste of Detroit and local food trucks.

 Children under 12 get in free when accompanied by ticket-bearing adults (limit two children per adult).
 No refunds will be administered.